Start learning a new language todaySee our special offers

 Learn Tagalog | ROSETTA STONE®

 Learn Tagalog with lessons that teach you to speak confidently.
-Start learning Tagalog with Rosetta Stone.Try Our Free Demo
+Start learning Tagalog with Rosetta Stone.Try our Free Trial

 If learning Tagalog isn’t on your radar as one of the most helpful languages to speak, it should be.
 More than 50 million Filipinos speak Tagalog as a first or second language, and the standardized form of Tagalog, called Filipino, it is the national language of the Philippines.
 There are twenty-two million speakers of Tagalog in the Philippines, with large populations who speak the language in Canada, Guam, Saudi Arabia, the United Arab Emirates, and the United Kingdom.
 In the United States, more than 1.6 million people speak Tagalog, making it one of the most widely spoken languages besides English.
 According to research, it is the fifth most commonly spoken non-English language in American households, ranking just behind Spanish, French, Chinese, Hindi, and French.

 Tagalog can be incredibly approachable for the average learner simply because it adapts quite a bit of vocabulary from both English and Spanish.
 The language is part of the Austronesian language family and is influenced not only by Spanish and English, but also Chinese, Malay, Arabic, and Persian.
 It’s important though to differentiate Tagalog from Filipino.
 While the language can sometimes casually be referred to as Filipino, it is not the same language.
 Filipino is the standardized version of the Tagalog adapted from dialects spoken around Manilla and injected with a heavy dose of Spanish and English vocabulary.